airbnbs in the scottish highlands

 Located near the birthplace of the real Macbeth (no, Shakespeare didn’t invent him), this castle-grounds bakehouse has something of the magical about it.
 The bakehouse is in the North/East wall of the castle grounds and gives all who stay here unadulterated access to manicured gardens, ponds and an arboretum.
 The home itself is precisely the kind of snuggly-but-expansive country abode that those of us with Aga-and-nine-kids dreams totally lap up.
 The Emperor Bedroom has a dark wood four poster bed to fight over, while the downstairs open plan kitchen/dining/living area makes for the perfect area of a relaxed big group brunch of eggs, eggs, eggs to power you through a Munro hike.

-Rooms?
-Four bedrooms.
+Beds: Four bedrooms.
 Sleeps eight guests.

-A grand but cosy family home.
+Vibe: A grand but cosy family home.

-8. The Lighthouse Cottage
+9. The Lighthouse Cottage

 Where is it?
-Isleornsay.
+Isleornsay

 Want to stay on your own island, complete with a lighthouse?
 Yeah, we know you do.
 This unique home boasts four acres of land including the working lighthouse.
 After arriving by boat, you'll discover a traditional home with a few modern specifications.
 Really though, it's all about the views.
 Sit out with your morning coffee and watch the waves lap against the shoreline and enjoy a well-earned break from society in a home that's been frequented by lighthouse keepers for centuries.
 It doesn't get quirkier than that.

-Rooms?
-Four bedrooms.
-Sleeps eight guests.
+Beds: Four bedrooms.
+Sleeps seven guests.

-The mood?
-Cosy and traditional.
+Vibe: Cosy and traditional.

-9. The Old Post Office
+10. The Old Post Office

 Where is it?
 Bernisdale, Isle of Skye